José María Rubio: Canonization

 During his life miraculous events were reported, such as bilocation, healings, prophecy and clairvoyance, some, perhaps legendary, but others ratified by numerous witnesses.
 What dominates is the testimony of his example and his word next to the message that holiness is available to all who simply surrender to the will of God.
 His motto was: "Do what God wants and want what God does."

 Peralta's spiritual writings were approved by theologians on 23 December 1952.
 He was beatified by John Paul II in Rome (October 6, 1985) and canonized in Madrid by the same pontiff (May 4, 2003).
 His remains are venerated in the church of San Francisco de Borja and the Sacred Heart of the Society of Jesus in Madrid.
 The extraordinary fact, considered as a miracle by the Congregation for the Causes of Saints in order for his canonization, was the healing of lung cancer of the Jesuit José Luis Gómez Munten (1988).

 Anecdotes in the life of José María Rubio

-Rubio was a famed confessor.
-People came from great distances and were willing to queue for several hours to be shriven by Fr.
+Rubio was a famous confessor.
+People came from long distances and queued for several hours to be shriven by Fr.
 Rubio.